 Charging a Laptop From Solar Power

 In order to charge a laptop out in the mountains, you will need a lot of sunlight and a heavy-duty power bank for storing that energy.
+It’s tough being a solar-powered traveler who is also getting some work done.

 You are probably going to need something that says “laptop charger” in the description to have enough wattage to charge a laptop and it’ll probably be at least 16,000 mAh capacity.
 It’ll also need a regular plug, not just USB.
 There’s a model from Innergie that’s only $60 and not very large, but it uses tips to connect to your laptop and some popular models (like MacBook and Surface) are excluded.
 The normal ones with a normal outlet generally come in at $90 and up and add an extra two pounds of weight to your load.
 Some are rated 50,000 mAh though, so carry one of these bricks with you and you can recharge all your items in a night—including those proprietary camera battery packs that you have to plug into an outlet.
 (If you have a camera that recharges through USB, that opens up your options considerably.)